 Has your ST has suddenly started playing up for no apparent reason?
 Does it refuse to drop menus?
 Ignore keyboard inputs?
 Fail to load files correctly?
 Before chucking the whole lot into the bin, check first that you haven't got an autofire joystick plugged in.
 These devices may be great for trashing aliens, but unfortunately they have the same effect on your computer.
 It receives so much rapid input from that it has trouble coping with any other inputs properly.
-Jamie Williams, Grays, Essex should be looking at, let alone what make.
-Its main use would be for storing info and typing up material from it.
+Jamie Williams, Grays, Essex should be looking at, let alone what expensive make Its main use would be for storing info and typing up material from it.
 But it has got to be useful to the family, particularly our son who obviously will want it for games as well as serious work.
+Our local computer suggested I buy an Amstrad PCW for myself and one of the Sinclairs simply as a games machine.
+This looks like an attractive suggestion since that way I've got a monitor and printer straight away, as well as a second machine, and all at a reaconable cost An Atari ST, monitor and printer would cost considerably more but, presumably, the PCW would be very limited compared with the ST.